What is a Watermark?

 In the Access portion, make sure to use Anyone with a link or Only people I specify.

-(Note: Watermark does not currently work with the Anyone with a passkey option.)
+(Note: Watermark does not currently work with video files.)

 In the Watermark portion, select On.

 Color: Choose from Grey, Red, or Blue.

 Text: Type the text you want to reflect on your watermark.
 As default, CONFIDENTIAL is written.

 Viewer’s email address: Include the viewer’s email address in the watermark.

 (Note: Watermark does not work with the Anyone with the link (no email verification) option as the system is unable to verify the viewer’s email address with this option.)